 The revised National Curriculum was published in 2013 and has been taught live in schools since 2014.
-Two years on from this, have we understood how to deliver core requirements, while taking the opportunity to design learning journeys that will add value to our pupils’ lives, not just to their skills as readers, writers and talkers?
+What is important now is to go beyond the delivery of core requirements, designing English journeys that will add value to our pupils’ lives, not just to their skills as readers, writers and talkers.

 Thinktalk curriculum development puts the power of talk to develop thinking at the core of the English curriculum, using texts that puzzle and enrich, designing writing tasks that have purpose and viewpoint.

 GCSE new era: a curriculum not a specification

 Very few secondary English specialists have embarked on teaching the 2014 specifications with experience of preparing for a linear, terminal exam.
 The central aim of the course is to design irresistible learning journeys that develop the knowledge and skills essential to the revised GCSE.
 A modular approach to design, used for a Controlled Assessment based specification, is not the ideal approach to develop independent application of concepts and skills for the unseen Language exam and for the Literature essay and extract questions.